Hurricanes Don't Wait.

 • All risk

 Named perils can protect against hurricane damage if the coverage is explicitly listed in the contract.
 Hazards that aren’t mentioned in the paperwork won’t be insured.
+All risk insurance will protect freight from all kinds of damage that hasn’t been listed, such as natural disasters like hurricanes.

 Why Aren’t Regular Insurance Policies Enough?

 Regular freight insurance policies are great for more conventional types of damage, but not when it comes to natural disasters like hurricanes.
-These kinds of policies might not provide coverage for the specific, severe challenges that a powerful storm can bring.

 • Conditional protection: Even if weather events are covered, it often comes with conditions, like covering rain damage but not flood damage.